 - No bonus for new cardholders: A bonus can offset a card’s initial annual fee, but there’s nothing to help the medicine go down with this card.
 This isn’t unusual for lower-tier cards, but if you’ve got good credit, there are plenty of other cash-back cards with no annual fee and an easy-to-earn sign-up bonus.

 - High APR: Ideally, the interest rate on your rewards card shouldn’t matter because you pay your bill in full each month and don’t get charged interest.
-But if you tend to carry a balance, be aware that this card has a variable APR of 25.49%.
-That’s more than 5 percentage points more than the average for a cash-back credit card, according to data collected by The Balance.
-Even our analysis of other cards for people with poor to fair credit shows they have an average APR under 25%.
+But if you tend to carry a balance, be aware that this card has a variable APR of 23.99%.
+That’s nearly 5 percentage points more than the average for a cash-back credit card, according to data collected by The Balance.
+Even so, our analysis of other cards for people with poor to fair credit confirms this card's APR is in line with the average.

 Earning Points & Rewards